citp/privacy-policy-historical/t/th/the/thearchitectsguide.com.md

 Examples of Cookies we use:

   *  **Session Cookies.** We use Session Cookies to operate our Service.

   *  **Preference Cookies.** We use Preference Cookies to remember your preferences and various settings.

   *  **Security Cookies.** We use Security Cookies for security purposes.

   *  **Advertising Cookies.** Advertising Cookies are used to serve you with advertisements that may be relevant to you and your interests.

 ### Use of Data

-The Architect's Guide uses the collected data for various purposes:
+Architect's Guide, LLC uses the collected data for various purposes:

   * To provide and maintain our Service

   * To notify you about changes to our Service

   * To allow you to participate in interactive features of our Service when you choose to do so

   * To provide customer support

   * To gather analysis or valuable information so that we can improve our Service

   * To monitor the usage of our Service

   * To detect, prevent and address technical issues

   * To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information

 ### Legal Basis for Processing Personal Data Under General Data Protection Regulation (GDPR)

-If you are from the European Economic Area (EEA), The Architect's Guide legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), Architect's Guide, LLC legal basis for collecting and using the personal information described in this Privacy Policy depends on the Personal Data we collect and the specific context in which we collect it.

-The Architect's Guide may process your Personal Data because:
+Architect's Guide, LLC may process your Personal Data because:

   * We need to perform a contract with you

   * You have given us permission to do so

   * The processing is in our legitimate interests and it's not overridden by your rights

   * For payment processing purposes

   * To comply with the law

 ### Retention of Data

-The Architect's Guide will retain your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
+Architect's Guide, LLC will retain your Personal Data only for as long as is necessary for the purposes set out in this Privacy Policy.
 We will retain and use your Personal Data to the extent necessary to comply with our legal obligations (for example, if we are required to retain your data to comply with applicable laws), resolve disputes, and enforce our legal agreements and policies.

-The Architect's Guide will also retain Usage Data for internal analysis purposes.
+Architect's Guide, LLC will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.

 ### Transfer Of Data